The Mr Coffee Cafe Barista BVMC-ECMP1000 Espresso and Cappuccino Maker Review

 The cappuccino and latte programs are only distinguished by the volume of milk dispensed.
 Users must manually change the milk froth setting.

-The water reservoir can be filled in place or removed.
+Like with the Saeco Picobaristo, this machine’s water reservoir can be removed.
 This is a nice feature because it means the whole unit doesn’t have to be moved around to clean the reservoir.

 Milk Frothing – 3/5